 - The European Parliament is meant to represent the people of the EU.
 Each member (MEP) is directly elected by the populations of the member states.
 The European Parliament has three duties.
 First, it assists the EU Council in debating and passing laws.
 Second, it scrutinizes other institutions, like the Commission, to ensure that they are functioning in a democratic manner.
 Finally, it works with the Council of the EU to adopt a budget.
 The Parliament produces reports which detail its readings and recommendations of Commission proposals as well as draft opinions.
 Minutes from sessions that consider reports are found in the C series of the OJ; parliamentary debates are found in the annex of the OJ.

 Now that we've covered the law-making institutions, let’s discuss the financial and judicial institutions.

-- The Court of Auditors is not a court and has no legal powers.
-It is an agency to audit EU finances.
+- The Court of Auditors is not a court and has no legal powers—rather, it is an agency that audits EU finances.
 Any person or organization that uses EU funds is subject to auditing on the spot.
 If the Court of Auditors finds fraud or irregularities, it submits its findings to the European Anti-Fraud Office.

 Those are the 7 official institutions of the EU.
 Before we move on, let's mention one of the other bodies that makes up the European Union.